-As discussed in Section 2.1, the route of the ACP has changed since KOP 64 was identified; as a result, no baseline or simulation images of this location were made.
+As discussed in Section 2.1, the route of the ACP changed since KOP 64 was identified and since the completion of the field surveys described in Section 2.3.
 The ACP corridor would cross the Shenandoah Mountain Trail at approximately MP 98.7.
 From this location, the right-of-way would extend approximately 200 feet in either direction before turning, effectively ending the view corridor.
 At the trail's intersection with the right-of-way, the ACP corridor would be a dominant visual feature, although views of the ACP corridor from the trail would only be present within a few hundred feet of the crossing, due to the presence of screening vegetation.